 Next, add the dry or cooked lentils.
 Note, if using prepared cooked lentils, reduce the amount of the liquid by one-half.

-While the Mujaddara cooks on simmer, prepare the oil-free caramelized onions.
+While the Mujaddara cooks on a simmer, prepare the oil-free caramelized onions.

 Additionally, caramelizing onions without oil is possible with a few simple steps: